-You will need to be aware of the various factors that could affect the cost of your garage conversion, including:
+Other factors that could affect the overall cost of your conversion include:

 - the foundations need reinforcing

-- the ceiling height will need to be raised (you need around 2.2-2.4m of headroom once the floor has been raised to 15cm above the external ground level)
+- the ceiling height needing to be raised (you need around 2.2-2.4m of headroom once the floor has been raised to 15cm above the external ground level)

 - design fees